mendix/widgets-resources/README.md

     each Mendix project's correct widget folder.
 -   Open and run the project in `packages-native/test-project` with Mendix Studio

-### For developing in `packages-common/nanoflow-commons`:
+### For developing in `nanoflow-commons`:

 -   Create a simple Mendix project in Studio.
--   Copy all of it's contents to `packages-common/nanoflow-commons/dist/mxproject`.
+-   Copy all of it's contents to `nanoflow-commons/dist/mxproject`.
--   Run `npm run build` on `packages-common/nanoflow-commons`.
+-   Run `npm run build` on `nanoflow-commons`.
 This will build and copy the mpk to dist/mxproject's correct folder.

 Please bear in mind that when you develop JSActions, creation process is not automatically picked up by Modeler.
 Which